The 2.3 GHz continuum survey of the GEM project: Data description and processing

-The cleaning of the ground striping proved, on the other hand, to be an homogeneous baseline-dependant process and it was applied iteratively to the Colombian and Brazilian data sets in slightly different ways as indicated at the bottom of Fig.~\ref{Fig5}.
-For both data sets, the process started by flagging the presence of the Sun and Moon whenever their angular separation from the observing direction was less than $30\deg\to 60\deg$ and $6\deg$, respectively.
-Subsequently, a variance map of the antenna temperatures in the remainder of the survey was obtained; except that the inhomogeneous baseline of the Colombian data set required its baseline to be calibrated as described in Sect.~\ref{MAP} before its variance map was obtained.
-In a second step, the observations were compared to the variance map on a per pixel basis and a new set of TOD was assembled from those observations which did not exceed 3 times the variance in the corresponding pixel.
-A pixel resolution of $360/256\deg = 1\fdg40625$ was chosen in order to prevent undersampling for the size of our data sets.
-In the third iteration step, the new and RFI-cleaned TOD were averaged in azimuth to produce mean profiles of the ground contamination for each observed time slot, as long as the observations were distanced more than $30\deg$ from the Galactic Plane to prevent real sky features to appear as contaminating signatures in the mean azimuth profile.
-Finally, in the last and fourth step, an overall mean azimuth profile for each of the 4 data sets was secured by excluding any remaining isolated sky feature.
-This was accomplished with a low-pass filter, which looped over the azimuth profiles from all the time slots in a given set, to exclude profile points with more than 3 times the variance per azimuth bin ($0.5\deg$ wide).
+The cleaning of the ground striping proved, on the other hand, to be a homogeneous baseline-dependant process; so it was applied iteratively to the Colombian and Brazilian data sets in slightly different ways as indicated at the bottom of Fig.~\ref{Fig5}.
+For both data sets, the process started by flagging the presence of the Sun and Moon whenever their angular separation from the observing direction was less than $30\degr\to 60\degr$ and $6\degr$, respectively.
+Subsequently, a variance map of the antenna temperatures in the remainder of the survey was obtained; but the inhomogeneous baseline of the Colombian data set required its baseline to be calibrated as described in Sect.~\ref{MAP} before its variance map was obtained.
+In a second step, the observations were compared to the variance map on a per pixel basis and a new set of TOD was assembled from those observations that did not exceed three times the variance in the corresponding pixel.
+A pixel resolution of $360\degr/256 = 1\fdg40625$ was chosen to prevent undersampling for the size of our data sets.
+In the third iteration step, the new and RFI-cleaned TOD were averaged in azimuth to produce mean profiles of the ground contamination for each observed time slot, as long as the observations were distanced more than $30\degr$ from the Galactic Plane to prevent real sky features from appearing as contaminating signatures in the mean azimuth profile.
+Finally, in the last and fourth step, an overall mean azimuth profile for each of the four data sets was secured by excluding any remaining isolated sky feature.
+This was accomplished with a low-pass filter, which looped over the azimuth profiles from all time slots in a given set, to exclude profile points with more than three times the variance per azimuth bin ($0.5\degr$ wide).
 The loop was repeated until no more profile points were excluded.
-From here on, the 4-step iteration process was repeated, except that the subtraction of the normalized overall-mean azimuth profile from the previous iteration was subtracted in the first two steps.
-The normalization consisted in offsetting the profile down by the amplitude of its lowest profile point.
-In this way, the ground contamination was successively eliminated until the overall-mean aziumth profile of the last iteration was practically reduced to zero.
+From here on, the four-step iteration process was repeated, but the subtraction of the normalized overall-mean azimuth profile from the previous iteration was subtracted in the first two steps.
+The normalization